-We recommend that when putting together an order for a Saudi importer, a U.S. exporter should cross check information contained on his/her food label, including Production/Expiration dates, with the Saudi buyer.
+U.S. exporters should cross check information on the food label, including Production/Expiration dates, with the Saudi buyer before putting together an order.

-c) Requirements for Nutritional Labeling
+3) Requirements for Nutritional Labeling

-The SFDA enforces the GCC regulations regarding mandatory disclosure of nutritional information on labels of imported as well as locally produced prepackaged food products.
-The GSO regulation number 2233 which was issued in 2012 requires mandatory disclosure of nutritional information such as the amount of calories, carbohydrates, proteins, fats and other components that may affect the product's nutritional value or consumers' health or safety.
+The SFDA enforces GCC regulations regarding mandatory disclosure of nutritional information on labels of imported as well as locally produced and prepackaged food products.
+GSO regulation number 2233, which was issued in 2012, requires mandatory disclosure of nutritional information such as the amount of calories, carbohydrates, proteins, fats and other components that may affect the product's nutritional value or consumers' health or safety.

-The SFDA requires that food products importers and domestic producers to strictly follow pertinent regulations such as the GSO 9/2013 "Labeling of Prepackaged Food Products and GSO 2233/2012 "Requirements of Nutritional Labeling when disclosing the required nutritional information.
+The SFDA requires that food product importers and domestic producers strictly follow pertinent regulations such as GSO 9:2013 "Labeling of Prepackaged Food Products" and GSO 2233:2012 "Requirements of Nutritional Labeling" when disclosing the required nutritional information.

-d) Rejection of Health Benefit Statements on Labels of Prepackaged Food Products
+4) Rejection of Misleading Health Benefit Statements on Food Labels